 Lancaster Market

-If you want to experience authentic Lancashire produce like cheeses or potted shrimps from Morecambe Bay, then look out for the weekly traditional Lancaster market.
-The market can currently be found in its new home in Dalton Square every Wednesday and Saturday, but you can still find all the locally produced food you love.
-Buy fresh fruit and veg, homemade cakes, craft suppliers, books, flowers, or indulge in some street food from one of the many vendors.
-You cannot study in a city like Lancaster without checking out its traditional market stalls!
+If you want to experience authentic Lancashire produce like cheeses or potted shrimp from Morecambe Bay, look out for the weekly traditional market every Wednesday and Saturday in the centre of Lancaster.
+Here, you can buy fresh fruit and vegetables, homemade cakes, craft supplies, books, and flowers, or indulge in some street food from one of the many vendors.